MycoMatics/Blast-CLI/README.md

           From here you can create a symlink to a folder in your $PATH f.i. /usr/local/bin

 ### Database installation
+BLAST databases are updated daily and may be downloaded via [FTP](https://ftp.ncbi.nlm.nih.gov/blast/db/).
+Database sets may be retrieved automatically with update_blastdb.pl, which is part of the BLAST+ suite.

+Please refer to the [BLAST database documentation](https://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html) for more details.

 ## Build Database

 ## Run blast on command line